famouswelshman/16bit-reviews/README.md

 Website is hosted via Heroku and can be found via link : https://reviews-16bit.herokuapp.com/

 # Purpose of this project – Milestone 3
 The purpose of this project was to create a User friendly, front and back-end application to allow user to Create, Read, Update and Delete data under their own user login.
-CRUD

-User can read and user registered can add, edit and delete.
+Users can read review data and registered users can add, edit and delete their review data.

 A website application that allows users to view 16 bit console game details and user reviews by method of search using key words in relation to the console brands available or key words pertaining to the games featured on the site.
 Upon completion of user registering a username and password, user can further search and add their own reviews alongside the game and click on a star based rating function.
 User will be able to edit and/or delete their reviews and whilst this information is visible to all users, editing and deletion will only be achieved by the user who added this.